Cooking Mama: Gameplay

 Gameplay involves the player following the instructions of the titular "Mama" to cook various meals.
 This is performed by using the device's controller, typically the touch screen, to perform various kitchen tasks such as chopping vegetables, slicing meat, flipping food in pans, and arranging the final items onto a plate.
 Each of these tasks is accomplished by completing a minigame which usually lasts less than 10 seconds.
 The series' gameplay structure consists of the player progressing through a series of short minigames.

 Each minigame represents a different activity in the meal preparation, such as mixing, frying, or chopping the provided ingredients.
 The minigame mechanics themselves range from quickly drawing parallel lines in order to chop items, to a rhythm game where ingredients are added to a skillet or the heat is adjusted at precisely the right time.
 If the player makes a serious blunder or time expires without sufficient progress being made, that step in the cooking process is considered a failure.
 When this happens, a graphic of an angry "Mama" with flames erupting from her eyes is displayed, along with the caption "Don't worry, Mama will fix it!".

 Completing a dish can require playing one minigame, or as many as a dozen.
 The player's performance is rated when each dish is finished, based on the average result of each minigame.
 Depending on the final score, the game may award the player a bronze, silver or gold medal.
 The highest medal earned for each dish is recorded and displayed next to each item on the selection screen.

 Games

 Cooking Mama (2006)

 Cooking Mama is the first game in the franchise.
-It was first released for the Nintendo DS in March 2006, and it was later ported to iOS as Cooking Mama: Let’s Cook! in 2015.
+It was first released for the Nintendo DS and Wii in March 2006, and it was later ported to iOS, iPadOS, and Android as Cooking Mama: Let’s Cook! in 2015.

 Cooking Mama: Cook Off (2007)

 Cooking Mama: Cook Off, a spin off made for Wii, was released for the Wii in Japan on February 8, 2007, replacing the original's touchscreen control with use of the Wii Remote to guide the cooking activities.
-It was later released in North America on March 20, 2007 and on May 11, 2007 in Europe.
+It was later released in North America on March 20, 2007, and on May 11, 2007, in Europe.